 Add the Shower Waterproofing Material

 Lay the waterproofing material on the floor of the shower, running it about five inches up each of the walls.
 Press the material firmly into the silicone on the shower drain.
 Fold the corners into place; do not cut the corner material.
-Nail the top of the waterproof material to the studs to prevent it from falling down.
+Nail the top of the waterproof material to the studs to prevent it from falling.

 Replace the Shower Drain Top Cap